Pornography laws by region: Syria

 Pornography is banned in the country.
 The government has blocked access to around 160 websites.

 Thailand

 Possession, production and distribution of pornography for the purposes of trade is illegal in Thailand under section 287 of the Thai Penal Code.
 The same section also criminalizes participating or assisting in the trade of pornography.
 A person guilty under this section can be punished with imprisonment not exceeding three years or fined not exceeding THB6,000 or both.

-Despite this pornography is widely available in Thailand and the law remains usually unenforced with the exception of some high-profile cases.
+Despite this, pornography is widely available in Thailand and the law remains usually unenforced with the exception of some high-profile cases.
 On November 3, 2020, The Ministry of Digital Economy and Society announced that it has banned Pornhub, along with 190 other pornographic websites.
-The ministry stated that the ban was part of the efforts to restrict access to porn and gambling websites, which remains illegal in Thailand.
+The ministry stated that the ban was part of the efforts to restrict access to pornography and gambling websites, which remains illegal in Thailand.

 Turkmenistan

 A law passed on 1 January 2015 bans access to internet pornography in Turkmenistan.